 Sending a Sympathy Gift

 Another way to lend comfort and support in the wake of a loss is to send your friend a sympathy gift.
-Something as simple as sympathy flowers or a condolence note will do, but if you want to do more, you can send a sympathy care package or other condolence gifts.
+Something as simple as sympathy flowers or a note with healing grief quotes will do, but if you want to do more, you can send a sympathy care package or other condolence gifts.
 There are many options to choose from at The Comfort Company.
-From memorial trees and memorial benches to windchimes and jewelry, we have options well suited for everyone.
+From memorial trees and memorial benches to windchimes and memorial jewelry, we have options well suited for everyone.